-13.18 An asset management framework brings together key corporate planning activities and asset management.
-Asset management involves developing a process to manage, demand and guide the acquisition, use and disposal of assets.
-This process is intended to maximise service delivery potential and manage risks and costs over an asset's lifecycle.
+- 13.36 An information asset management framework brings together key corporate planning activities and information asset management. - 13.37 An information asset is 'a body of information, defined and managed as a single unit so it can be understood, shared, protected and exploited efficiently'.7 - 13.38 Information asset management involves developing a process to manage, develop and guide the acquisition, use and disposal of information assets.
+This process is intended to maximise service delivery potential and manage risks and costs over an information asset's lifecycle.